 Status: Captive Bred

-A medium size species, adults are winged and very fast moving, this makes them good food for praying mantids, spiders, scorpions etc. Approximate adult size 2-3 cm.
+A medium/large size cockroach, adult males are fully winged, a very fast moving species, this makes them good food for praying mantids, spiders, scorpions, reptiles etc. (the small nymphs are a great food for my spiderlings).
+Approximate adult size 3-4 cm.

 How I keep mine

 I keep my Florida Woods cockroaches in plastic boxes (24 litre or 32 litre, opaque, purchased from Wilko or Tesco).
 I make air holes in the lid with my little soldering iron, great for burning the right size holes through plastic.
 I use peat, coir or vermiculite on the base and add leaf litter (Oak, Beech or other hardwoods) and pieces of bark or egg trays to hide under.
 I am discovering more and more that many cockroaches will eat some leaf litter and seem to enjoy it but it isn't strictly necessary as I kept cockroaches successfully for many years without giving them any leaves.
 I feed them once or twice a week on my dried cockroach mix and pieces of fruit and vegetables.
 I find banana and cucumber are favourites.